 What is cultural diversity in the workplace?
-Culture refers to the values, norms, and traditions that affect the way a member of a group typically perceives, thinks, interacts, behaves, and makes judgments.
+Culture refers to the 7 Essentials of Workplace Cultural Competence: the values, norms, and traditions that affect the way a member of a group typically perceives, thinks, interacts, behaves, and makes judgments.
 It even affects perceptions of time, which can impact day-to-day scheduling and deadlines.
-A diversity calendar is a helpful tool to ensure meetings are successful, and deadlines are met.

 Cultural competence, in brief, is the ability to interact effectively with people from different cultures.
 This ability depends on awareness of one’s own cultural worldview, knowledge of other cultural practices and worldviews, tolerant attitudes towards cultural differences, and cross-cultural skills.

-Diversity Newsletter: Exclusive Articles, Reports, Tips and More
+Cultural Diversity Newsletter: Articles, Reports, Tips and More

 The more different cultures work together, the more cultural competency training is essential to avoid problems.
-Cultural problems can range from miscommunication to actual conflict, all endangering effective worker productivity and performance.
-Diversity training videos are excellent for developing awareness and respect.
+Cultural problems can range from miscommunication to actual conflict, all endangering effective worker productivity and performance, as explored in this video about challenges of culturally diverse teams at work.